NotTimTam/chrome-dino/README.md

 - Upsidedown / Flipped

 ##### For Ethan
-- Turn Canvas functions into an object
+- Ground above objects in index.html